-Step back in time and retrace the ancient Roman paths of Hadrian’s Wall on this spectacular trek.
-Our undulating route takes you towards Cawfields Quarry and through the village of Haltwhistle, before rejoining the wall at Walltown Crags and on past the unmistakable Sycamore Gap.
+You'll trek along the ancient Roman paths of Hadrian’s Wall towards Cawfields Quarry and through the pictureque village of Haltwhistle.
+Highlights are the ruins Walltown Crags and the unmistakable Sycamore Gap.

 How fit do I need to be?

-The route is designed to be challenging for those of good health and fitness and is achievable for most people provided you train well in advance.
-Once registered, we will email a training guide to help you prepare in advance.
-It is really important that you dedicate time getting used to trekking long distances in the appropriate kit in the lead up to the day.
+The route is designed to be challenging but is achievable for most people provided you train well in advance.
+When you sign up we’ll email you a training guide to help you prepare.

 The minimum age limit for the Trek26 series is 14.
 All participants must be at least 14 on event day.